 Mail: jeremie.martineau[at]gmail[dot]com

 Jérémie Martineau is a Tiohtià:ke/Montreal-based audiovisual artist, composer and researcher, active in experimental and visual music.
-Under the supervision of professor Myriam Boucher, he is currently a lecturer and student in the Doctorate in Music, Composition and Sound Creation program at UdeM.
-His research-creation project seeks to induce vulnerable states in spectators, making them reconsider their relationship with themselves, others and the environment.
-Her polymorphous approach combines audiovisual performance, videomusic, instrumental, mixed and acousmatic composition and installation.
-His work develops an intimacy-based approach to the digital arts, using tools such as audiovisual spatialization, sound-image relations, field recording, noise and silence to articulate a sensitive multisensory experience.
+Under the supervision of professor Myriam Boucher, he is currently a Doctorate candidate in Music, Composition and Sound Creation at the Faculté de Musique de l'Université de Montréal, where is also teaches.
+His research-creation explores the experience of vulnerability as a catalyst for relational and personal transformation, encouraging audiences to reconsider their relationship with themselves, others, and their environment.
+His polymorphous approach combines audiovisual performance, videomusic, instrumental, mixed, and acousmatic composition, as well as installation.
+His work develops an intimate approach to digital arts, using tools such as audiovisual spatialization, sound-image relationships, field recording, noise, and silence to articulate a sensitive multisensory experience.
+He also has an interest in software and hardware development, with his recent contributions to the Groupe de Recherche en Immersion Spatiale and his DIY sound diffusion systems.

 His work is funded by several research and creation grants and has been presented internationally at festivals such as ICMC (US), SOUND/IMAGE (UK), The Performing Media Festival (US), AV@CMU (US), and NoiseFloor (UK, PT).